 \section{Maximum mass}

-The active gravitational mass contained within a sphere of radius $r$ with total energy density $\rho^{total}$ depends on the total density and must increase with increasing boundary, i.e., the radius \cite{NKG} is maximal at a particular value of $r=R$.
+The active gravitational mass contained within a sphere of radius $r$ depends on the total energy density ($\rho^{total}$) and must increase with the increase of the radius \cite{NKG} and is maximal at a particular value of $r=R$ (radius of the star).
 Now, the mass function, i.e., the gravitational mass is obtained from the following expression:

 It is evident from Eq.~(\ref{38}) that $m(r)=0$ for $r=0$ and that $m(r)=M$, when $r=R$, $M$ being the total mass contained within the radius $R$.
 The compactness factor is given as $u(R)=\frac{M}{R}$.
 Again for a spherically symmetric perfect fluid in static equilibrium, the total mass and radius should satisfy the Buchdahl criterion, $\frac{M}{R}\leq\frac{4}{9}$ \cite{BUDH}.
 Now, to solve for maximum mass we need to solve the coupled TOV equations which are given as: